Library of Congress: 1987–2015 Billington leadership, digitization and programs

 Onsite access to the Library of Congress has been increased.
-Billington gained an underground connection between the new U.S. Capitol Visitors Center and the library in 2008 in order to increase both congressional usage and public tours of the library's Thomas Jefferson Building.
+Billington gained an underground connection between the new U.S. Capitol Visitors Center and the library in 2008 to increase both congressional usage and public tours of the library's Thomas Jefferson Building.

-In 2001, the library began a mass deacidification program, in order to extend the lifespan of almost 4 million volumes and 12 million manuscript sheets.
+In 2001, the library began a mass deacidification program, to extend the lifespan of almost 4 million volumes and 12 million manuscript sheets.
 In 2002, a new storage facility was completed at Fort Meade, Maryland, where a collection of storage modules have preserved and made accessible more than 4 million items from the library's analog collections.

 Billington established the Library Collections Security Oversight Committee in 1992 to improve protection of the collections, and also the Library of Congress Congressional Caucus in 2008 to draw attention to the library's curators and collections.
 He created the library's first Young Readers Center in the Jefferson Building in 2009, and the first large-scale summer intern (Junior Fellows) program for university students in 1991.

 Under Billington, the library sponsored the Gateway to Knowledge in 2010 to 2011, a mobile exhibition to ninety sites, covering all states east of the Mississippi, in a specially designed eighteen-wheel truck.
 This increased public access to library collections off-site, particularly for rural populations, and helped raise awareness of what was also available online.

 Billington raised more than half a billion dollars of private support to supplement Congressional appropriations for library collections, programs, and digital outreach.
 These private funds helped the library to continue its growth and outreach in the face of a 30% decrease in staffing, caused mainly by legislative appropriations cutbacks.
 He created the library's first development office for private fundraising in 1987.
 In 1990, he established the James Madison Council, the library's first national private sector donor-support group.
 In 1987, Billington also asked the Government Accountability Office (GAO) to conduct the first library-wide audit.
 He created the first Office of the Inspector General at the library to provide regular, independent reviews of library operations.
 This precedent has resulted in regular annual financial audits at the library; it has received unmodified ("clean") opinions from 1995 onward.
 In April 2010, the library announced plans to archive all public communication on Twitter, including all communication since Twitter's launch in March 2006.
 As of 2015, the Twitter archive remains unfinished.

 Before retiring in 2015, after 28 years of service, Billington had come "under pressure" as librarian of Congress.
 This followed a GAO report that described a "work environment lacking central oversight" and faulted Billington for "ignoring repeated calls to hire a chief information officer, as required by law."

-When Billington announced his plans to retire in 2015, commentator George Weigel described the Library of Congress as "one of the last refuges in Washington of serious bipartisanship and calm, considered conversation," and "one of the world's greatest cultural centers."
+When Billington announced his plans to retire in 2015, commentator George Weigel described the Library of Congress as "one of the last refuges in Washington of serious bipartisanship and calm, considered conversation", and "one of the world's greatest cultural centers".